MDU-C2/SLaRC-HeavySeeker-HT25/docs/raspi_setup/RaspPi5_setup.md

    [Install]
    WantedBy=multi-user.target
    ```
+7) Save the service (`Ctrl + S` to save and `Ctrl + X` to exit)

-4) Enable and start the service:
+8) Enable and start the service:
    ```bash
    sudo systemctl daemon-reexec
    sudo systemctl daemon-reload
    sudo systemctl start fpv-stream.service
    ```

-5) Check logs:
+10) Check logs to verify that it works:
    ```bash
    journalctl -u fpv-stream.service -f
    ```
+11) Now all should be setup and the Raspberry Pi should start the camera, encode to H.264 and start sending to over the ethernet port to the server.